lucasodra/nexese-fx-bot/README.md

 - **Quantum Machine Learning (QML):** Analyzes large datasets with quantum-enhanced machine learning models to detect patterns and predict market trends.
 - **Entanglement & Superposition:** Leverages quantum principles to manage multi-asset strategies, improving correlation and co-movement analyses between assets.

+### Technological Constraints:
+- **Trading Broker:** This bot is specifically designed to work with **Interactive Brokers** as the trading broker.
+The bot interfaces with Interactive Brokers' API to execute trades, fetch market data, and manage orders.
+- **Quantum Service Provider:** Quantum computations are handled using **IBM Qiskit**.
+The quantum algorithms integrated into the bot rely on Qiskit's cloud-based quantum computing services to perform optimizations, simulations, and machine learning tasks.

 ## Installation

 Follow these steps to set up the trading bot on your local machine: